ultralightspeed/WeirdR/README.md

 Lets say we create a model.
 Then we unclass it and call summary.
 Since everything is a list, R doesn't call the model summary anymore, but the list summary.

 We can take that object and assign it our own class and then write our own summary.

+*Note: this is derived from a 2024 userR!
+Conference [talk](https://www.youtube.com/watch?v=KOQBfC1WPwM) by Kelly Bodwin*